Token

 The Perpetual PUT Option (for primary allocations)

-When a primary contribution settles during the PCA, the resulting FT is issued into a Perpetual PUT Option that is represented on-chain by your FT NFT (pFT).
+When a primary contribution settles during the PCA, the resulting FT is issued as a Perpetual PUT Option, represented on-chain by your FT NFT (pFT).
 While your FT remains in the Option, you have three choices at all times:

 1) Hold: keep the Perpetual PUT Option open